tal32123/StockHawk/README.md

 # StockHawk
 Track your stocks with the Stock Hawk app!

+## NOTE: Yahoo API no longer works with 90% of stocks tested

 ## Work Done on App
  In this project I have productionized an app, taking it from a functional state to a production-ready state.
 To do this I have: